 Terrific Trays

 School Nutrition Programs across the Commonwealth are encouraged to submit photographs of Terrific Trays featuring local foods sourced from Massachusetts farms, dairies, and fisheries.
-Winning trays will highlight exceptional, reimbursable meals (including fluid milk) using local ingredients that are made and served to students across the Commonwealth.
+Winning trays will highlight exceptional, reimbursable meals (fluid milk must be represented in the photograph) using local ingredients that are made and served to students across the Commonwealth.

 Eligibility